TritonDataCenter/rfd/rfd/0154/README.md

 The `zfs.quota` and `zfs.reservation` values need to be recalculated in the following circumstances:

-* `VM.flexible_disk_size` changes, such as when a VM is asscociated with a different package that has different value for `package.disk`
+* `VM.flexible_disk_size` changes, such as when a VM is associated with a different package that has different value for `package.disk`
 * A disk is resized
 * A disk is added
 * A disk is removed